senaite/senaite.jsonapi/README.md

 ## About

-The SENAITE.JSONAPI allows to retrieve and updated contents via JSON
+The SENAITE.JSONAPI allows to retrieve and update contents via JSON